Giving teachers back their time

 user flow

-Designing for two users at once
+Designing for two users at once: teachers and students

 We designed the flow so student work is automatically analyzed by AI against the rubric, and the results surface to the teacher in real time.